scala-native/scala-native/docs/user/interop.rst

 Exported methods
 ----------------

-When linking Scala Native as library, you can mark its entry point functions with ``@exported`` annotation, to make these definitions C ABI compatible.
-Name of resulting function would match name of the method or it can be enforced using ``@name`` annotation.
+When linking Scala Native as library, you can mark functions that should visible in created library with ``@exported(name: String)`` annotation.
+In case if you omit or use null as the argument for name extern function name match the name of the method.
+Currently, only static object methods can be exported.
+To export accessors of field or variable in static object use ``@exportedAccessor(getterName: String, setterName: String)``.
+If you omit the explicit names in the annotation constructor, Scala Native would create exported methods with ``set_`` and ``get_`` prefixes and name of field.

 `int ScalaNativeInit(void);` function is special exported function that needs to be called before invoking any code defined in Scala Native.
 It returns `0` on successful initialization and non-zero value in the otherwise.